Chapter 40R/Smart Growth Overlay Districts

 What are the incentives of a 40R district?

 There are two types of financial incentives.
 There is a one-time incentive payment after the Executive Office of Housing and Livable Communities (EOHLC) provides a final approval of the zoning ordinance.
 That amount ranges from $10,000 to $600,000 depending on the current land use of the district and the percentage of net new units that the zoning ordinance has potential to yield.
 This is called the Zoning Incentive Payment.
-The second financial incentive is a $3,000 payment for every bonus unit that gets a building permit.
+The second financial incentive is a $3,000 bonus payment for each housing unit of new construction that receives a building permit within the district.

 There is also a companion law under (Chapter 40S) that provides “school cost insurance” as an additional incentive.
 Under it, if there is a gap in the average cost of educating the children from a 40R district and the funded generated by the development (through taxes and state school aid), then the city would be eligible to receive money from EOHLC to fill the gap.